 - The Dodgers trade P Mike Kekich (2-10) to the Yankees for OF Andy Kosco.

 - The Astros trade 3B Bob Aspromonte, who lost his job to Doug Rader, to the Braves for infielder Marty Martinez.
-Aspro was the last original Colt .45 on Houston's roster, and when he retires, he will be the last original Brooklyn Dodger.
+Aspro was the last original Colt .45 on Houston's roster, and when he retires, he will be the last Brooklyn Dodger to play in the majors.
 Houston also swaps P Mike Cuellar and infielders Elijah Johnson and Enzo Hernandez to the Orioles for outfielders Curt Blefary and John Mason.
 Cuellar, 8-11 this past season, will average 20 wins a year for five years in Baltimore.
 This ranks as one of the best trades in Oriole history, along with the one which brought in Frank Robinson.

 - 1969: